RedPenguin101/modelling-framework/README.md

  :calculation-basis       [:DEBT.Principal/starting-balance]
  :annual-rate             [:inputs/interest-rate]
  :year-frac              '(year-frac-act-360
-                           (add-days [:TIME.periods/start-date] -1)
+                           (add-days [:TIME.Periods/start-date] -1)
-                           [:TIME.periods/end-date])
+                           [:TIME.Periods/end-date])
  :amount                 '(* [:calculation-basis]
                              [:annual-rate]
                              [:year-frac]))
 ```

+First we define our inputs - actually a "base-case", since we might want to create alternative sets of inputs later.
+Then we create two calculations: `TIME.Periods` and `DEBT.Interest`.
+Inside each calculation we define pairs of row-names, and their associated formula.
+These can either be direct references (like `calculation-basis`) or functions.
+A function is a Lisp S-Expression.
+The format is simply `(function-to-apply arg1 arg2 ...)`.
+It's entirely equivalent to `function-to-apply(arg1, arg2)` in Python, only the opening bracket comes _before_ the function call.

+**Note the 'quote' before each S-Expression!** This is important because it defers the evaluation of the expression until you want to run the model.
+Every formula that isn't a direct reference needs to have one of these[^2].

+[^2]: You can put them on references too if you like, but you don't need to.

-Note that the capitalization of the sheet, and the first-letter capitalizations of the calculation are just conventions which don't need to be followed for the model to work.
+The capitalization of the sheet, and the first-letter capitalizations of the calculation are just conventions which don't need to be followed for the model to work.
 You can also have more than two 'layers' of calculation if you want, though for legibility the output will only show headings for the first two levels.

 Next, we can run the model with the following code: